Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Norðurfjörður at Strandir

 Next, we encounter Norðurfjörður.
-In Norðurfjörður trading began in 1889 and lasted for more than a century or until 1985.
-By 1900 export was mainly shark liver oil and salted cod.
+In Norðurfjörður, trading began in 1889 and lasted for more than a century, or until 1985.

-Just before you reach this small settlement you will notice the pillar of rock on the beach, one of many in this area, called Stórukleifarstapi
+Just before you reach this small settlement, you will notice the pillar of rock on the beach, one of many in this area, called Stórukleifarstapi

 Norðurfjörður at Strandir